Texas FHA Loans

 - Should the renovations to your home require engineering or architectural drawings and inspections, you need to apply for this loan.
 Furthermore, the budgeted amount of the repairs should be over $35 000.
 In a nutshell, this type of loan program covers the tearing down and rebuilding your house from the bottom up.
 The only requirement is that you keep the original house’s foundations.

 Limited 203(k) Mortgage

-The limited or streamlined 203(k) loan is designed to finance improvements that do not exceed $35 000.
+- The limited or streamlined 203(k) loan is designed to finance improvements that do not exceed $35 000.
 It is also important to note that this mortgage only includes renovations that do not require engineering or architectural drawings.
-In essence, this loan covers minor repairs, replacement or repair to the roof and gutter system, interior or exterior painting, as well the addition of a patio.
+In essence, this loan covers minor repairs, replacement or repair to the roof and gutter system, interior or exterior painting, as well as the addition of a patio.

 Additional information regarding an FHA 203(k) loan

 Here is some pertinent information that is relevant to the 203(k) loan: